kefahwambai/BroadBandAid/Backend/README.md

     DB_PORT=5432
     NODE_ENV=development

+### Seed Data

+To quickly populate the database with sample data, you can use the seed files provided in the project.
+This is especially useful when you're setting up the application for the first time or testing it with predefined data.

+## To Seed the Database:

+1.Ensure you have the necessary environment variables configured (e.g., database credentials, etc.).

+2 Run the seed command:

+   npx sequelize-cli db:seed:all

+This will run all the seed files and populate the database with the sample plan data.

+3. Verify the data:

+You can verify the seeded data by checking the relevant tables in your database or by hitting some of the API endpoints that depend on the data (/api/plan).

 ## To Run:

 1. Start the Actionhero server in development mode:

    npm run dev

 This will compile TypeScript and start the Actionhero server.
-The server will be available on the port specified in the configuration (dPORT has to be set at localhost:8081 to avoid conflict with the flutter appilcation).
+The server will be available on the port specified in the configuration (PORT has to be set at localhost:8081 to avoid conflict with the flutter appilcation).

 ## API Documentation: